vuend/Origin/README.md

-This is just a simple script of code that I learned from youtube.
+This is just a simple lines of code that I learned from youtube.

 Channel: https://www.youtube.com/channel/UCWv7vMbMWH4-V0ZXdmDpPBA